akorott/django-ToDo-List/README.md

 # django-ToDo-List

-I created this app to practice using Django and Bootstrap as well as to get more familiar with HTML/CSS.
+I created this app to practice using Django and Bootstrap, as well as to get more familiar with HTML/CSS.
 The app is deployed on Heroku and has a fully functioning postgreSQL database connected through Amazon Web Services.

 Functionality:
 1. Create a username/password